bchandos/bchandos.github.io/_blog_source/blog_post_tagging.md

 const tagCount = post.tags.filter(t => otherPost.tags.includes(t)).length;
 ```

-Within this loop, I lack the context to make any decisions about whether these two posts are, so I should push our value to another array.
+Within this loop, I lack the context to make any decisions about whether `otherPost` should be included on `post`s page, so I should push our value to another array for later comparison.
 I'll also need a reference to the other post, but unfortunately the blog posts to not have unique IDs.
 I could use the array index ... but I've messed that up by filtering the array before iteration!

 Time to go full blockhead: